How to run love2D project on localhost?

 Re: How to run love2D project on localhost?

-zorg wrote: Sun Jun 04, 2023 10:09 pm Besides what has been said, the whole OS-dependent stuff is completely not needed considering that love.filesystem.getInfo can return the last modified time, so if you just query that in love.update for instance, and compare it to saved values for whatever files you want to detect, then at least the restarting the project based on that is completely simple and doable.
+That's an excellent point!
+I hadn't considered such an approach because it wouldn't scale up to my current project's size, but indeed it probably works great for most games.zorg wrote: ↑Sun Jun 04, 2023 10:09 pm Besides what has been said, the whole OS-dependent stuff is completely not needed considering that love.filesystem.getInfo can return the last modified time, so if you just query that in love.update for instance, and compare it to saved values for whatever files you want to detect, then at least the restarting the project based on that is completely simple and doable.

 The hard part is restoring all the state to the point where it was.